feerposser/docker-env-list-tutorial/readme.md

 <br>

 ### 2 docker-compose.yml file
-> In this section we'll see how to use .env file in a `docker compose` project.
+> In this section we'll see how to use a .env file in a `docker-compose` project.

 <details>
 <summary>click do view</summary>

 In [Docker Compose](https://docs.docker.com/compose/) things are a little bit different and with more clean commands.
-In the [docker-compose.yml](./tutorial/docker-compose.yaml) file there are some definitions that able us to just run the fallowing command inside the tutorial folder to get everything up and running:
+In the [docker-compose.yml](./tutorial/docker-compose.yaml) file there are some definitions that able us to just run the following command inside the tutorial folder to get everything up and running:

 `docker compose up --build -d`

 <small>Depending on the Docker environ version that you're using maybe run with 'docker-compose' instead.</small>

-If you refresh the page, will se the exactly same result as before.
-Let's understand what just it happened.
+If you refresh the page, you will see the exact same result as before.
+Let's understand what just happened.

-The `up` command is to set up and run the services defined inside docker-compose file, while `--build` flag is to build the image if the image dont exists (must be configured in the build definition inside the docker-compose.yml service level.
-Without it, will wont work and you'll need to build the image on your own before start thedocker compose) and `-d` flag is to run everything on background.
+The `up` command is to set up and run the services defined inside the docker-compose file, while the `--build` flag is to build the image if the image doesn't exist (it must be configured in the build definition inside the docker-compose.yml service level.
+Without it, it won't work and you'll need to build the image on your own before starting the docker-compose) and `-d` flag is meant to run everything on background.

-In the service level indentation you'll find a `env_file` definition that uses the `.env` archive.
-This will load the file and bring the variables to the container config.
+In the service level indentation, you'll find an `env_file` definition that uses the `.env` archive.
+It will load the file and bring the variables to the container config.

-Right bellow there is the `environment` definition.
-The sintax is very simple: `CONTAINER_VARIABLE=${ENV_FILE_VARIABLE}`.
+Right below there is the `environment` definition.
+The syntax is very simple: `CONTAINER_VARIABLE=${ENV_FILE_VARIABLE}`.
 The values of the `.env file` variables will be stored in the container variables.
-Using that you can just change the `env_file` path to switch between files that will be loaded in the service container.
+Using that, you can just change the `env_file` path to switch between files that will be loaded in the service container.

 After testing just execute the command to stop the container:
 `docker compose down`